orthecreedence/cl-svg-polygon/README.md

 ### Call parameters
 Here are the keyword parameters you can give the the (parse-svg-\* ...) functions:

-    :curve-resolution    ; How many points each curve will use.
-Higher == more accurate :scale               ; Apply a scale vector '(x y) to ALL points/holes in all objects returned.
+    :curve-resolution         ; (integer) How many points each curve will use.
+Higher == more accurate :scale                    ; (list) Apply a scale vector '(x y) to ALL points/holes in all ; objects returned.
 Can be used with a negative value to invert the y axis.
+    :save-attributes          ; (list) This list is appended to the list of attributes to save ; from each object, allowing you to grab custom data for each object.
+    :group-id-attribute-name  ; (string, default "id") Which parameter in the <g> tag to pull ; the group id from.
+This is useful for programs like Inkscape ; that use "label" instead of "id".

 ### Grouping
 Even though the objects in the file may be in group hierarchies, they are returned as a flat list.